fanasina/ytest/README.md

 ```

 ### uninstall
-this remove all files and directory copied in `make install` or `./install.sh`
+this remove from loacl machine env all files and directory copied in `make install` or `./install.sh`
 ```
 sudo make uninstall
 ```